 Our crystal is mouth-blown in the Czech Republic, where the designer's grandparents lived.
-Established in 1712, the glassworks is the oldest still working glass factory in Bohemia.
+Established at the beginning of the eighteenth century, the glassworks is the oldest still working glass factory in Bohemia.
 It is perfectly positioned, where timber surrounds the factory, water springs from the ground and quality glass sand is obtainable locally.
 The glassworks lives deep in the woods of the Giant Mountains of Bohemia.

 A designer draws the master design into a book, to keep a permanent record of the shape.
 This can then be traced by hand, each time a new mould is needed.